DigiBP/26SS_Tierpark_Bern/README.md

 ![image alt](https://github.com/DigiBP/26SS_Tierpark_Bern/blob/053719d3e69841d64c0b4f05bb7848ce25a40b72/Case%20Allocation%20ToBe%20Process.png)

-The TO-BE process is modeled as one main Camunda BPMN process called **CaseAllocation66**.
-The process starts when a new client case is created and ends when the case has been assigned and the client has been informed.

-The process contains the following main stages:

-1. **Client data entry**
-   The responsible user enters the client data through a form.

-2. **Automated distance and score calculation**
-   The system calculates distance and scoring values for potential family coaches.

-3. **Assignment extraction**
-   The system extracts possible assignments based on the calculated results.

-4. **Assignment review**
-   A responsible user reviews the proposed assignments.

-5. **Soft factor evaluation**
-   A business rule task evaluates qualitative criteria such as suitability, preferences, or case-specific factors.

-6. **Family coach profile review**
-   The responsible user reviews the selected family coach profile.

-7. **Recommendation decision**
-   An exclusive gateway checks whether the family coach is recommended.

-8. **Client notification**
-   If the coach is recommended, the client is informed.

-9. **Case assigned**
-   The process ends after the client has been informed and the case is assigned.

-If a technical error occurs during distance and score calculation, the process uses a boundary error event and moves to an error review task.

 # Description of the TO-BE Process Elements

- # TO-BE Process Elements

 ## Overview
 This document describes the main BPMN elements of the TO-BE case allocation process for the Changekultur project.
 The process combines structured data capture, automated hard-factor matching, exception handling, human review, and decision automation.

-## Description of the TO-BE Process Elements

 | Row | BPMN Element | Description | Comment |
 |---|---|---|---|